Reliant Park: Reliant Center

-NRG Arena
+Reliant Arena

-The NRG Arena, formerly known as the "Astro Arena", is a 350000 sqft sports center.
+The Reliant Arena, formerly known as the "Astro Arena", is a 350000 sqft sports center.
 It was completed in 1971 and located adjacent to the Astro Hall (later renamed the Reliant Hall), which was demolished in May 2002 to make room for more parking.
 The Arena has been the home of several different events, including the Houston Hotshots, Houston's former indoor soccer team and smaller wrestling events such as WCW Thunder.

 With fixed seating in the main arena for 5,800 and floor space encompassing approximately 25000 sqft, Reliant Arena is ideal for general sessions and events for less than 10,000.
-NRG Arena's pavilion has 1,700 fixed seats and is surrounded by over 325000 sqft of exhibit space divisible into four halls.
-NRG Arena includes over 18000 sqft of meeting space.
+Reliant Arena's pavilion has 1,700 fixed seats and is surrounded by over 325000 sqft of exhibit space divisible into four halls.
+Reliant Arena includes over 18000 sqft of meeting space.

-Some of the latest events to come through NRG Arena are the And 1 Mix Tape Tour, Hannah Montana, The Cheetah Girls, and Sesame Street Live.
+Some of the latest events to come through Reliant Arena are the And 1 Mix Tape Tour, Hannah Montana, The Cheetah Girls, and Sesame Street Live.